Benefits Enrollment & Documents

 - Mandated Benefits (Workers' Compensation, Unemployment, Social Security)

 - Employee Assistance Program (EAP)

 - Review your benefit options.

-Review the Benefits Guides and use the information on this site to determine your benefits eligibility.
+Review the Benefits Guide and use the information on this site to determine your benefits eligibility.
 Decide which options work best for you and your family.

 - Gather your information.

 If adding new dependents to your benefits coverage, you will be required to provide their Social Security Numbers and upload a copy of dependent verification documentation to Workday within 30 days.
-If enrolling in the Medical HMO and/or Dental DHMO plans, you will need to enter your Primary Care Physician (PCP) code(s).
+If enrolling in the Dental DHMO plan, you will need to enter your Primary Care Dentist code.
 A link to search for these codes is provided in Workday during enrollment.

 - Enroll through Workday.